cculianu/WebSocket/README.md

 ### TODO

- - Offer up some examples.cpp
+ - Offer up some more concrete examples.cpp and perhaps a sample application.

 License
 ----